“Give us our daily bread” – Deuteronomy.

 The national trend to reduce fat and cholesterol intake and increase carbohydrate calories has created a peculiar situation in which products made from wheat have not just increased their presence in our diets, they have come to dominate our diets.
 For most people every single meal contains some wheat course, it may be the main course, starter or dessert.

-Wheat has become the national icon of health we are told to eat more “whole grains’.
+Wheat has become the national icon of health we are told to eat more “whole grains.’
 The sad truth is that wheat is the dominant source of gluten protein in the human diet.
 Most people don’t eat as much barley, spelt, triticale, bugler, Kamut and other less gluten containing foods.
-Wheat also has other attributes that the others don’t have made it especially destructive for our health.

 For many, the idea of removing wheat from the diet is at least, psychologically, as painful as the thought of having root canal treatment without anaesthesia.
 For some, the process can uncomfortable side effects like withdrawing from cigarettes or alcohol.

-Look at the foods below and their glycemic index found by the University of Toronto in 1981
+Look at the foods below and their glycaemic index found by the University of Toronto in 1981:

 White bread – 69